cristianmtr/resume/_projects/0thesis.md

 1. datasets containing a wide variety of styles are more difficult to learn from.
 From my experiments, I think this is because of the limited transfer learning capability between music genres (e.g. pop music is inherently different from classical)
 2. a model with a bidirectional LSTM outperforms a unidirectional LSTM model of the same number of parameters.
 This is because, in music, both positive and negative time direction contexts are of great use.
 Composers usually plan a melody with a known endpoint in mind.
 3. a model trained on a heterogenous dataset is more likely to simply reproduce (plagiarize) elements from the training set.
 Again, as in point (1), this is because the model fails to converge to a point where it can re-combine patterns from the music in new, original ways.
+4. the attention mechanism can guide the model to produce more structurally coherent pieces.
+5. the model trained on the music encoded in [_melody_](https://magenta.tensorflow.org/2016/07/15/lookback-rnn-attention-rnn) is better at producing more pleasing melodies than the model trained on the _pianoroll_ encoding format.

 Abstract: